DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/14-Multivariate-Distributions.md

 ## Joint probability

 Thus far, we have only considered situations involving one random variable.
 In some cases, we might be concerned with the behavior of multiple random variables simultaneously.
-The next three lessons are dedicated to jointly distributed random variables.
+This chapter and the next are dedicated to jointly distributed random variables.

 ### Discrete random variables